 EFT calming, relaxing and helpful

-In line with previous research (et al., 2012) all 12 participants (who participated in interviews) reported finding EFT calming, relaxing and helpful, as evidenced in the following:
+In line with previous research (Author et al., 2012) all 12 participants (who participated in interviews) reported finding EFT calming, relaxing and helpful, as evidenced in the following:

 [EFT] was very helpful, and I’m glad I got introduced to it as it actually works.
 It calmed me down a lot because I was quite anxious and nervous this morning thinking about this … and did it … and then I did it again in the room whilst we were waiting as well so it did calm me down.
 (S2).